COVID Protocols Quick Link

 Q: Does it hurt?

 A: Well… Yeah.
-However, all things being relative plenty of things hurt more, like a broken heart, ice cream headaches, giving birth… When it comes to getting tattooed, the ability to relax into the process and a possessing a reasonable certainty that you’re ready to become tattooed will make the process a breeze.
+However, all things being relative plenty of things hurt more, like a broken heart, ice cream headaches, giving birth, scrolling Facebook, reading the news… When it comes to getting tattooed, the ability to relax into the Creative Process, and a possessing a reasonable certainty that you’re ready to become tattooed, will make the process easy peasy lemon squeezie.

-Q: How do I prepare the day of my tattoo?
+Q: How do I prepare for my tattoo appointment?

 Q: What should I avoid the day of my tattoo?

-A: Hopefully it goes without saying (but I’ll say it right here anyway) that any alcohol or drug consumption forfeits your appointment and your deposit.
-This policy is Minneapolis, Hennepin County and Minnesota state law – and hey, simple respect and consideration for yourself, your artist and your tattoo.
+A: Hopefully it goes without saying (but we’ll say it right here anyway) that any alcohol or drug consumption absolutely forfeits your appointment and your deposit.
+Forgetting your current, valid photo ID also forfeits your appointment and deposit.
+These studio policies are not only for our protection but also required by law.
+And hey, all of these things show basic respect and consideration for yourself, your artist and your tattoo.

 Choosing a tattoo is choosing a rite of passage.
-If the temporary discomfort feels like a barrier to you, then it may be wise to wait until you feel more solid with your decision to get a tattoo.
+If the temporary discomfort of the tattoo feels like a barrier to you – then it’s wise to wait until you feel more solid with your decision to become tattooed.

 Q: What methods of payment are accepted?